 2020 hasn’t been an easy year for teens.
 Covid-19, exam cancellations and school closures have made it the most disrupted school year in 75 years.
-And as exam results days approach, it’s normal for your teen to be feeling anxious about what’s next.
+Now with covid rates up and much of the country going into Tier 4 over Christmas and the New Year, it’s no wonder if your teen is feeling anxious.
 With so much out of their control, learning how to stay calm in the face of uncertainty is more valuable than ever.

 We spoke to the psychologists over at Unmind – a leading mental wellbeing platform – about how parents can equip their teens with tactics and tips to cope with, whatever life throws at them.

 As humans, we’re hardwired to struggle with uncertainty.
-When confronted with it – such as how things will unfold on results day – we fill in the blanks with our own narratives, which are often negative.
+When confronted with it – such as how things will unfold with exams – we fill in the blanks with our own narratives, which are often negative.
 So first acknowledge this and normalise it.
-Now think of ways that you the parent can offer certainty – this could come in the form of anything from a clear daily schedule to the reminder that University clearing and resits are a valid safety net.
+Now think of ways that you the parent can offer certainty – this could come in the form of anything from a clear daily schedule to the reminder that everyone is in the same position.

-Even in a doomsday scenario, where their exam results fall short of their requirements, there will always be options.
-Plenty of successful people didn’t get the grades expected of them.
-Similarly, if they’re worried about what school will be like when they go back, simply reassuring them that it’s normal to feel anxious about this can help make the lead-up much calmer.
+Even in a doomsday scenario, where their exams are cancelled, there will always be options.
+If they’re worried about what school will be like when they go back, simply reassuring them that it’s normal to feel anxious about this can help make the lead-up much calmer.

 Another technique is emotional reasoning.
 Amid feelings of anxiety we convince ourselves there must be something horribly wrong (or else why would we feel so knotted?) but actually this isn’t always the case.
 Help them to be objective about the facts and the real – often quite low – levels of serious threat involved.
 Parents should also remind their kids that education is important, but that your love for them doesn’t depend on high grades.